 Birdr is a free birding app built to make birdwatching more accessible, more social, and more fun.
-Whether you're a beginner who just noticed a cardinal in the backyard or a seasoned lister chasing your 500th species, Birdr gives you the tools to find birds, learn to identify them, plan trips to see new ones, and connect with other birders along the way.
+Whether you're a beginner who just noticed a cardinal in the backyard or a seasoned lister chasing your 500th species, Birdr gives you the tools to find birds, learn to identify them, plan trips to see new ones, and connect with other birdrs along the way.

 Birdr uses real-time observation data from eBird, the world's largest citizen science database for birds, managed by the Cornell Lab of Ornithology.
 When you open the app, it pulls recent and notable sightings from your area so you can see what species are active nearby, which hotspots are producing, and whether any rare birds have been reported.
 The interactive map lets you explore sightings across any region.